Understanding Compulsory Third Party (CTP) Insurance

 Myth #3: A Green Slip and a pink slip are the same thing

 With both Green Slip and pink slips in New South Wales, it can be confusing to get your coloured slips straight.
 An eSafety inspection report, also known as a ‘pink slip’, is required as part of the yearly registration for most cars more than five years old.

 If you’re required to get a pink slip so you can get your Green Slip, it will say so on your registration renewal notice.

 Getting the right level of cover for you

 Remember CTP is not the same as car insurance, it’s something you need to buy separately.
-In a case where you might need to make a claim, a comprehensive car insurance policy, like AAMI’s Comprehensive Car Insurance, can fill the gaps of cover that you won’t get with CTP insurance.
+In a case where you might need to make a claim, a comprehensive car insurance policy like AAMI’s Comprehensive Car Insurance can fill the gaps of cover that you won’t get with CTP insurance.
 This includes damage to your car or another person’s car or property, car theft and damage to your car caused by attempted theft.
 Whether it’s a prang or a major accident, having car insurance on top of your CTP can save you from being potentially thousands of dollars out of pocket.

 Not sure what level of car insurance cover you need?
 AAMI’s got your back.